Colby-Frison/CS-2614/Assembly project/Documents/Design_Document.md

 ### How to Do Loops in Assembly
 Since assembly doesn't have while or for loops, we have to make our own using:
 1. A counter variable in memory
-   * Store using STA, update with ADD
+   -  Store using STA, update with ADD
 2. A way to change the counter (add or increment)
-   * Using ADD or INC instructions
+   - Using ADD or INC instructions
 3. A way to check if it should continue looping
-   * Using skip instructions (SPA, SNA, SZA)
+   - Using skip instructions (SPA, SNA, SZA)
 4. A way to jump back to the start of the loop
-   * Using BUN instruction
+   - Using BUN instruction

+This will be the basic outline of loops which will be used for calculating the sum of odd number and for converting, spiting numbers, and handling inputs.

+Since the sum of odd numbers is the key operation, I'll go a little more in depth on that operation.

 ### Loop Conditions for Sum Calculation
-For calculating the sum of odd numbers:
+This is the basic outline of how calculating the sum of odd numbers will occur using a countdown approach:

 Initial setup:
-- Counter starts at 1 (first odd number)
+- Counter starts at input number (n)
-  * Initialize using CLA and INC
+  * Initialize using LDA to load input
 - Sum starts at 0
   * Initialize using CLA
-- Input number is our end point
-  * Store in memory with STA

 Each loop iteration:
 1. Add current counter to sum
-2. Add 2 to counter (to get next odd number)
+2. Subtract 2 from counter (to get next odd number down)
-3. Check if counter is bigger than input
+3. Check if counter is less than 1
-   * Add negative of input number
-   * Use SPA to check if result is positive
+   * There are many ways to control when to skip the BUN instruction, but a good one is ISZ to check if we've reached zero or gone negative
-4. If not bigger, go back to step 1
+4. If counter >= 1, go back to step 1
    * Use BUN to return to loop start
-5. If bigger, break
+5. If counter < 1, break

 Example: If input is 7
-- First iteration: sum = 0 + 1 = 1, counter = 3
+- First iteration: sum = 0 + 7 = 7, counter = 5
-- Second iteration: sum = 1 + 3 = 4, counter = 5
+- Second iteration: sum = 7 + 5 = 12, counter = 3
-- Third iteration: sum = 4 + 5 = 9, counter = 7
+- Third iteration: sum = 12 + 3 = 15, counter = 1
-- Fourth iteration: sum = 9 + 7 = 16, counter = 9
+- Fourth iteration: sum = 15 + 1 = 16, counter = -1
-- Counter > 7, so stop.
+- Counter < 1, so stop.
 Result is 16

+The task can be completed in a variety of ways, but counting down comes with a few advantages:
+1. Simpler loop control
+2. No need for complex comparison logic
+3. Natural termination when we hit 1 or go below it
+4. Produces the same result as counting up but with cleaner code

 ## 4. Converting to Octal and Display